VelenBohumil/-Programming-for-robots-and-manipulators-VRM/README.md

 Projects in VRM:

-Seminar_paper: Short description of collaborative robots and especialy ABB YUMI - IRB 14000 and its usage on various projects.
+Seminar paper: Bin picking
-Project_1: This project will be created in ABB RobotStudio
-Project_2: In this roject we will be working in teams of 3-4 people and we can use any software to make any application using robots.
+Project 1: This project will be created in ABB RobotStudio Project 2: In this roject we will be working in teams of 3-4 people and we can use any software to make any application using robots.